rfloarea/project-toast/README.md

 # Toast Component Project

+## My Notes

+This was a super fun project!

+Some things I learned:

+- It's helpful to comment in what I want to do in plain english before messing with code.
+- I'm getting less scared of moving code around and not losing my place.
+- My favorite part was refactoring to use context rather than prop drilling.
+It feels like I use different (but related) mental "stuff" to refactor something vs create from scratch.
+Improving something seems to be very rewarding and very motivating.
+The "creating" muscle is great too, not hating on that.
+- I'm getting better at thinking in React.
+Or maybe it's better to say that I'm getting better at thinking/problem-solving and then implementing that solution in React.

+---

 ## Joy of React, Project II

 In this project, we'll dive deep into the implementation of a single common UI component: A `<Toast>` message component.